Board of Directors & Advisors

 Prior to joining Cozen O’Connor, Mr. Kassaii clerked in the 18th Judicial District Court of Colorado.
 He earned his J.D., with honors, from Brooklyn Law School.
 While at Brooklyn Law School, Mr. Kassaii was a staff editor on Brooklyn Law School’s Journal of Law and Policy.
 In addition, he worked as a legal research assistant in the area of employment law, obtained a certificate in intellectual property law, and was awarded the Donald D. Greenstein Prize for Excellence in Employee Pension and Labor Law.
 Mr. Kassaii earned his bachelor’s degree in political science and communication from the University of Colorado at Boulder where he played on the men’s lacrosse team.

-President of Jacksonville, FL Chapter
+Director and President of Washington, D.C.
+Chapter

-President of Charlotte, NC Chapter
+Director and President of Tampa, FL Chapter

 Jarrod Barnes has always looked to challenge the status quo and never allowed his limitations to define him.
 From experiencing homelessness, to pursuing the NFL and interacting with CEO’s, Jarrod has developed a message that has the power to influence the hearts and minds of any generation.

 Jarrod is a former Assistant Director of Student-Athlete Development at Clemson University, where he oversaw all career development services, employer relations, and professional development programming for Clemson student-athletes.
 Jarrod is also a former student-athlete and Defensive Back’s coach at The Ohio State University and student-athlete at the University of Louisville, competing on their football teams.
 Jarrod was the first ever Ohio State football player to pursue a Ph.D. while on the active roster.